 I saw him take a steep drop into the churning wave.
-I instantly felt something was wrong.
-I anxiously looked for him to come back to the surface.
-There was so much foaming white water I could not pick his head out.
-I paced up and down.
-I started to panic.
-I ran to the lifeguard tower.
+I instantly feel something is wrong.
+I anxiously look for him to come back to the surface.
+There was so much foaming white water I can’t pick his head out.
+I pace up and down the shoreline.
+I start to panic and run to the lifeguard tower.

-“My friend is bodysurfing and he hasn’t come up after taking a spill over a big wave,” I yelled up at the stand.
+“My friend is bodysurfing and he hasn’t come up after taking a spill over a big wave,” I yell up at the stand.

-The LA guard got out binoculars and scanned the water where Tim had gone under.
-After seconds, he got on his telephone and called for assistance.
+The LA guard gets out binoculars and scans the water where Tim went under.
+After seconds, he gets on his telephone and calls for assistance.

 “Yup.
 Sounds like a bodysurfer.
 Was he out there alone?”

 “Yes.
 For about thirty minutes, taking waves.
 He’s a champion swimmer.”

 “Probably he got caught in a rip and has drifted away from where you last saw him.
 The patrol boat is on its way.
 Don’t worry.
 We’ll find him.”

 My gut refused to allow his reassurance to calm my fears.
 What if I’ve lost him?
 I tell myself I’m acting like a parent.
 It hits me hard.
 I really love Tim.
 I sit down quickly below the lifeguard stand.
 I refuse to give up and fight back the urge to cry.
 I keep telling myself that Tim is too strong to die.

 Hours went by.
 The lifeguard keeps me informed of up-dates.
 I barely acknowledge him.
 The guard’s phone rings.
 There’s an excited conversation.
 I stand up.

 “They found him,” the guard yells down at me.
 “They’re working on him now.
 It’s about a mile up the beach, around the point.”